A dear reader, Tracy, asked a question about how we use Teaching Textbooks in our homeschool.

 ~Any affiliate links included are for resources we absolutely love and truly depend on.
 Please see our disclosure policy.

 Hi Tracy, I understand the need to be in many places at once as a homeschool mom.
 Especially when it comes to math!

 To answer your TT question, first a little background:

 For the 2013-2014 year with our five children we are currently using Saxon Math for kindergarten and 2nd grade as well as Teaching Textbooks Math 6, Algebra I and Geometry.

-- We use Saxon Math through 3rd grade then switch to TT.
+- We use Saxon Math through 2nd grade then switch to TT.
 Saxon has offered that basic grounding in the mathematical operations and learning multiplication.
-(We are considering using 3rd grade for our 4th child next year though!)

-- The earliest we have used TT is 4th grade – with my third child.
+- The earliest we have used TT is 3th grade – with my fourth child.

 - I don’t have any experience with A Beka math though I have heard it is very thorough.